DaiAramoto/github-slideshow/_posts/0000-01-02-DaiAramoto.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+Head on over to soundcloud.com/alan-dai-4!
-Use the left arrow to go back!!
+Use the left arrow to go back!